DeepRank/deeprank2/README.md

 ![alt-text](./deeprankcore.png)

-DeeprankCore is a deep learning framework for data mining Protein-Protein Interactions (PPIs) using Graph Neural Networks.
+DeeprankCore is a deep learning framework for data mining Protein-Protein Interactions (PPIs) using either Graph Neural Networks (GNNs) or Convolutional Neural Networks (CNNs).

-DeeprankCore contains useful APIs for pre-processing PPIs data, computing features and targets, as well as training and testing GNN models.
+DeeprankCore contains useful APIs for pre-processing PPIs data, computing features and targets, as well as training and testing GNN and CNN models.

 Main features:
 - Predefined atom-level and residue-level PPI feature types